 Penalties for Identity Theft in Pennsylvania

-The potential penalties you could face, if convicted of identity theft in Pennsylvania, vary based on the value of the property or services you allegedly obtained using someone else’s identifying information.
+The potential penalties you could face if convicted of identity theft in Pennsylvania vary based on the value of the property or services you allegedly obtained using someone else’s identifying information without that person’s consent.
 With few exceptions, state law stipulates that you will be charged with a first-degree misdemeanor if the total value of the property or services involved in this white collar crime is under $2,000.
 If you are convicted of this offense, you could be fined up to $10,000 and be sentenced to serve as many as five years in prison.
-The age of the alleged victim may also impact the grade of the offense you could be charged with.
-Under state law, the offense will be graded one higher than the generally specified offense in cases when the alleged victim is over 60-years old or under 18-years old.
+The age of the alleged victim may also impact the grade of the offense with which you could be charged.
+Under state law, the offense will be graded one higher than the generally specified offense in cases when the alleged victim is over 60 or under 18 years old.
+If the victim is a care-dependent person, the offense grading is elevated.

 When the total value of the involved property exceeds $2,000, the charges you could face may be enhanced.
 In these cases, you may be charged with a third-degree felony.
-In Pennsylvania, a third degree felony charge can result in a fine of up to $15,000, up to seven years imprisonment or both.
+In Pennsylvania, a third-degree felony charge can result in a fine of up to $15,000, up to seven years imprisonment, or both.
 These are also the same penalties you may be facing if your alleged identity theft is related to a criminal conspiracy.
 A criminal conspiracy is a plan to commit a crime, regardless of whether or not that crime was seen to fruition.
 Criminal conspiracy falls under a third-degree felony charge.
+Convicted offenders may also be required to pay restitution to their victims.

-Penalties for Subsequent Identity Theft Charges in Pennsylvania
+Penalties for Third or Subsequent Offense Identity Theft Charges in Pennsylvania

 If this is your third or subsequent identity theft offense, then you will be charged with a second-degree felony offense.
+Each instance of using stolen personal data constitutes a separate offense, and penalties escalate significantly for each subsequent offense.
 The potential penalties for a second-degree felony charge include a fine of up to $25,000 as well as a prison sentence of up to 10 years.

 Is There a Difference Between Identity Theft and Identity Fraud?